apollographql/router/.changesets/feat_bnjjj_feat_chunk_resp_selector.md

-### Add support of event responses and critical errors for selectors and instrument in telemetry ([Issue #5027](https://github.com/apollographql/router/issues/5027))
+### Support telemetry selectors with errors ([Issue #5027](https://github.com/apollographql/router/issues/5027))

-Giving the ability to compute new attributes everytime we receive a new event in supergraph response.
-Would be really helpful to create observability for subscriptions and defer.
+The router now supports telemetry selectors that take into account the occurrence of errors.
+This capability enables you to create metrics, events, or span attributes that contain error messages.

-I also added the support of `on_error` for selectors and especially `error` selector I added for every services.
-Which will let you create some metrics,events or span attributes containing error message.
-By adding this we will now have to ability to create a counter of request timed out for subgraphs for example:
+For example, you can create a counter for the number of timed-out requests for subgraphs:

 ```yaml
 telemetry: